manticoresoftware/manticoresearch/manual/Adding_data_from_external_storages/Fetching_from_databases/Indexing_fetched_data.md

 where

 * FIELD-NAME is a joined/payload field name
-* QUERY is an SQL query that must fetch values to index
+* QUERY is an SQL query that must fetch values for further processing
-* RANGE-QUERY is an optional SQL query that fetches a range of values to index
+* RANGE-QUERY is an optional SQL query that fetches a range of values to process

 *Joined fields* let you avoid JOIN and/or GROUP_CONCAT statements in the main document fetch query (sql_query).
 This can be useful when SQL-side JOIN is slow, or needs to be offloaded on Manticore side, or simply to emulate MySQL-specific `GROUP_CONCAT` functionality in case your database server does not support it.